 Every January, you will find the Hawaiian games of the Ka Molokai Makahiki Festival, which takes place in Kaunakakai, the largest town on the island of Molokai.
 This is an opportunity to experience authentic Hawaiian music and dancing, with workshops, hula classes and various competitions.
-If you’re arriving from Canada in early June, you can take in the annual Ka Hula Piko Festival – complete with local craft booths, food, and Hula dancing.
+If you’re arriving in early June, you can take in the annual Ka Hula Piko Festival – complete with local craft booths, food, and Hula dancing.
 There are various events throughout the year to enjoy – check the calendar online for Molokai events.

 Tips for Choosing a Molokai Car Rental

 There is only one major Molokai rental car company.
-During the average tourist season, every rental car type in Molokai can sell out fast, so Canadian visitors will want to be sure to have their vehicle reserved well before arrival.
+During the average tourist season, every rental car type in Molokai can sell out fast, so you will want to be sure to have your vehicle reserved well before arrival.
 The best way to handle this is to go online to our website as soon as you have your flight details confirmed, and book the best option for your needs at Molokai Airport.
 You can then check back periodically and see if there are any lower rates showing, and if so, rebook and cancel the existing rental.

 A car rental on Molokai is pretty much a necessity, as there are not many other options for navigating your way around this island with few taxis.
 And there are plenty of reasons to get around and explore the history and take in the scenery and activities.